lawrencerowland/Data-Model-for-Project-Frameworks/README.md

 ## Acknowledgments

-* The spirit of the thing is well captured at https://doriantaylor.com/skeleton-organs-circulation-sinew-skin
+* The spirit of the thing is well captured by [Dorian Taylor](https://doriantaylor.com/skeleton-organs-circulation-sinew-skin)